Hyperbolic Functions

 Work Rate Problems

-Two workers complete a job together in 6 hours.
+Two workers together take 6 hours.
 Worker A alone takes 10 hours.
-How long would Worker B take alone?
+Find Worker B's time.

 Practice Questions